ppj/ppj.github.io/source/_posts/2014-10-06-quiz-for-rails-beginners-2.markdown

 [Back](#q1)

 <a name='a2'></a>
 __A2__: REST (<strong>RE</strong>presentational <strong>S</strong>tate <strong>T</strong>ransfer) is a way to maintain data persistence in <strong>stateless</strong> data-transfer protocol (which is HTTP in our case).
 The `resources` keyword in the routes.rb file creates the most used 7 routes (listed above) in a Rails application.
 These routes are RESTful because they conform to the [REST architectural constraints](http://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_constraints) for web application development.
 [Back](#q2)

 <a name='a3'></a>
 __A3__: The major difference is a model-backed helper requires, and directly works on, a ActiveRecord Model object for creation of equivalent HTML tags.
-This is makes it very tightly integrated with the model object and it's attributes.
-A non-model backed helper is a more generic helper to create HTML tags and do not need any ActiveRecord Model object to work on.
+This makes it very tightly integrated with the model object and it's attributes.
+A non-model backed helper is a more generic helper to create HTML tags and does not need any ActiveRecord Model object to work on.
 [Back](#q3)

 <a name='a4'></a>